Prayer

 and protect us from ourselves and those who would lead us into harm.

-There’s far more to prayer than the Lord’s Prayer.
+The Lord’s Prayer is an important prayer, but there is far more to prayer than just the Lord’s Prayer.
 Jesus gave it as an example to allow us to better understand our relationship with God.
 After all, prayer is about relationship.

 In “When Helping Hurts,” Steve Corbett, quotes his three-year-old daughter praying, “Dear Jesus, Please come back soon because we have lots of owies and they hurt”.
 Prayers don’t need big words to be eloquent.
 Sometimes, our prayer is just “Thanks” or “Help me.”
 They just need to be honest and from the heart.
 That’s it.
 Even when you’re disappointed and frustrated with God, take it to him in prayer.
 He will listen.